 - 4.3.1.
 The inspector will plan to be in the school by 8am and to leave by 6pm. - 4.3.2.
 The school should ensure that the inspector has a private place to work. - 4.3.3.
-At the end of the inspection day, the inspector will provide the school with the provisional grades and provisional areas for development, which are subject to quality assurance.
-Please note: provisional grades and provisional areas for development may change during the quality assurance process. - 4.3.4.
+At the end of the inspection day, the inspector will provide the school with the provisional judgements and provisional areas for development, which are subject to quality assurance.

+Please note: provisional judgements and provisional areas for development may change during the quality assurance process.

+- 4.3.4.
 Representatives from the Diocesan Education Team will be spoken to as part of the evidencegathering process and they may be invited by the school to attend the final feedback meeting, either in person or via a video link. - 4.3.5.
-The outcome of the inspection remains confidential until the final report has been received.
+The outcome of the inspection remains confidential to the school team and those present at the final feedback until the final report has been received. - 4.3.6.

-- 4.3.6.
 The inspector will outline the timescale and protocol for the school's receipt of the draft report for factual accuracy checks. - 4.3.7.
-Should the school wish to raise a concern, that it has not been possible to resolve on the day of the inspection or which they have not felt comfortable raising during the final feedback, they should follow the SIAMS Appeals and Complaints Policy, which is available on the SIAMS pages of the Church of England website.
+Should the school wish to raise a concern, that it has not been possible to resolve on the day of the inspection or which they have not felt comfortable raising during the final feedback, they should follow the SIAMS Complaints Policy, which is available on the SIAMS website.